.

 Chase Rubin proceeded to cut down over 40 additional trees, nearly clear-cutting the entire acreage, reportedly having no fear of Township reprisals.
 There has been no development plan submitted and no request to remove trees in a Floodplain.
 The only permit was for a "Seepage Pit " that came with no designs, specifications or approvals that we have found.

-DEP has now put a cease and desist order on the site ( yet there was activity there after that ) We hope the Township will do whatever they can to get vegetation restored for all those impacted and for the overall health of Abington ...... and impose sharp penalties for those operating outside of our laws.
+DEP has, as of Oct 23 now put a cease and desist order on the site ( yet there was activity there after that ) We hope the Township will do whatever they can to get vegetation restored for all those impacted and for the overall health of Abington ...... and impose sharp penalties for those operating outside of our laws.
 Very concerning is the fact that the Township , including Comr Tom Hecker , seems to have turned their heads while this all went on, despite many calls for Abington residents - telling them at times that there was nothing that could be done and at other times that they just found out about it .
 If you were one of hte ones that called, please call me at 215-885-7130 to tell me what you were told.
 And see below if you can help.

 We need your help with our (illegally) disappearing greenspace.
 Again, actions like this put homes near them in danger of flooding .....
 Our trees are so important- especially in our Floodplain areas.
 Please help us research information on this property.
 Please contact your Commissioner and ask who is monitoring the precious greenspace in Abington Township and who is requiring that developers obey our laws, codes and policies when they operate in Abington Township.